 Penalties for Drug Possession

-- The schedule of the drug
+- The type of drug (its classification or “schedule”)

-- The amount of the drug
+- The quantity of the drug found in possession

-- Previous criminal history
+- The individual’s prior criminal history

 Contact a Former Prosecutor to Help with Your Case